-Pascal Coste a French Architect, who had travelled to Iran during the reign of Fat’h Ali Shah, gathered a beautiful collection of pictures and paintings from various parts and corners of Hasht Behesht Palace.
+Pascal Coste a French Architect, who had travelled to Iran during the reign of Fat’h Ali Shah, gathered a beautiful collection of pictures and paintings from various parts and corners of Hasht Behesht Pavilion.

 After the Safavid era, especially during the Qajar period, many egregious changes were done to the structure itself and as a result, today there are no signs of the wooden fences, frames, crystal cups, and fine colourful glass appliances.
 As we have already mentioned earlier, by the end of the Qajar era, Hasht Behesht was privately owned and consequently lost its glorious Safavid embellishments.
 Gildings, paintings and mirror works were covered with plaster decorations, same as Ali-Qapu and Chehel-Sotoun.

 All in all, the beauty of Safavid architecture is still evident, as famous archaeologist and Iranologist, Andre Godard says: